 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 University of Colorado Boulder is the best choice if you're thinking about a college degree in Astronomy & Astrophysics.
-With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.
+Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.

 University of California - Berkeley is a good choice for students pursuing an Astronomy & Astrophysics degree.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.